-Did you know that the prices at Bonhomme à lunettes have been the same since 2007?
-That they were determined according to the social assistance reimbursement charter?
-And that the prices are the same for everyone, regardless of income?
-All this means that even if everything increases these days, all glasses wearers can save on an essential purchase.
-For social assistance recipients, here's some positive when inflation is everywhere: our glasses, which have always been affordable, are now even more so.
+Did you know that the prices of prescription glasses offered at Bonhomme à lunettes have been the same since 2007?
+Did you know that these prices were set based on the Québec government’s social assistance reimbursement guidelines?
+Did you know that these prices are the same for everyone, regardless of income?
+What does all this mean?
+That even if the price of everything seems to go up these days, all prescription glass wearers can save on the purchase of something so essential.
+For those on social assistance, there's at least one thing you can count on as inflation runs rampant: our prescription glasses, which have always been affordable, are even more so now.

 - Come see us

-You will be able to take advantage of the new 10-30 formula which is in effect at all of our points of service.
-It's our way to help and make the purchase of glasses accessible to everyone, because seeing clearly is not a luxury.
+By following these steps, you can take advantage of the new “10-30 Formula” offered at any of our service points.
+It's our way to help make glasses affordable to everyone, because seeing clearly is not a luxury.

 *At the request of l'Ordre des opticiens, we have to add this: stock lenses (ar et rae en 1.5, 1.56 and 1.6. and surface lenses simple vision in cr39, bifocals rd 22 en cr 39et les st-28 in cr39.)
-So about 97.2% of kids' prescriptions.
-Does not include progressive lenses.
+Does not include progressive lenses which will cost $30 out of pocket after the government reimbursement.
 Does not include progressive lenses, which will cost $30 more than the amount reimbursed by the government.